mvysny/ev-fi/_posts/2021-6-7-tesla-supercharger-pricing-update.md

 I mean, sure, those stalls and the accompanying battery and electronics are definitely not cheap, so a price increase is to be expected to cover the costs.
-Still, I'd expect the price list to be transparently available on a webpage somewhere.
+Still, I'd expect the price list to be transparently available on a webpage somewhere, and not completely hidden and only available from the car's nav system.